thegamecracks/ministatus/README.md

 ### Displays

 Displays are messages sent by the bot which are routinely updated to reflect the latest data provided by the status's queries.
+Displays have an accent colour, graph colour, and a graph period between 1 hour and 30 days.
 A status can have multiple displays, allowing the same data to be rendered across many messages.
 For most users, we recommend one display per status.

 While the bot is online, deleting a display through the `/status manage` command will automatically delete its Discord message, and vice versa.
 If the parent status